espressif/esp-hosted/README.md

 - (S) : Sheild box reading
 - (O) : Over the air reading
 - TBD : To be determined
-- iperf : iperf2 with test resukts in mbps
+- iperf : iperf2 with test results in mbps

 **Host can be any ESP chipset or any non-ESP MCU.**